gamesbook/protograf/docs/source/python_commands.rst

 Function Example 2.
 Modifying Data
 ----------------------------------
+`^ <python-function_>`_

-A *function* can also be used for a "non-drawing" operation.
+A *function* can also be used for a "non-drawing" operation, such as a calculation.

-You can create one that modifies the value of a property used by a shape.
+You can, for example, create one that generates or modifies the value of a property used by a shape.

-The use of ``return`` is key for most functions; any time that it used, the function will stop operations and the script will resume from the point where the function has just been activated.
+The use of ``return`` is a key step for most functions; any time that it used, the function will stop operating and "go back" to the main part of script.
+The script will resume from the point where the function has just been activated.

 .. code:: python